Sports, Tuesday, October 15th

 Carson Coleman threw for 117 yards while Isaiah Albright had 29 yards rushing and the two touchdowns.

-Dylan Hagans led the defense with 7.5 tackles
+Dylan Hagans led the defense with 7.5 tackles.

 College Sports: